 While these superchargers use the same design as the roots-type, the difference here is that the lobes are shaped differently and they resemble worm gears.
 As the lobes twist together, it allows them to compress the air as they rotate.

 These superchargers are technically impellers.
 They create high-speed air with little pressure, which is why these superchargers get paired with a diffuser.
 They slow down the air and pressurize it, which the engine then uses to generate more power.

 While there are three different types of superchargers, twin-screw superchargers and centrifugal superchargers are what you’ll find in most vehicles today.
 They’re both far more efficient than roots superchargers, even if they are more expensive.

 While turbochargers are technically superchargers, no one in the automotive world refers to them that way.
 That’s because while the result is the same, the way they achieve their results is entirely different.

 Traditional superchargers are engine driven, whereas turbochargers are turbine driven.
 The vehicle’s exhaust powers turbochargers while the crankshaft powers superchargers.
 Therein lies the difference.

 Unlike superchargers, which have three distinct styles, there are quite a few types of turbochargers.

 We’ll highlight the six most common ones here.

-- Electric turbocharger: While the name might imply a fully electric turbocharger, electric turbochargers are electric-assisted.
-The electric side of the turbocharger only works at lower RPMs, which when a traditional turbocharger struggles to produce.
-The advantage of this is that it entirely eliminates turbo lag, and it allows larger turbos to produce boost at lower RPMs.
+While the name might imply a fully electric turbocharger, electric turbochargers are electric-assisted.
+The electric side of the turbocharger only works at lower RPMs, which is where traditional turbochargers struggle the most.

 While electric turbos have tons of advantages, they are typically far more complex and expensive.
 Moreover, they create a lot of heat, which can damage the electric motor on the turbo if it’s not adequately cooled.